seajs/seajs/modules/querystring/README.md

 provided so that it could be overridden if necessary.

-### require it
+### require('querystring')

-This is the built-in module of SeaJS, so you can just get it using require() in any module:
+querystring is a built-in module in SeaJS.
+You can get it very easily:

     define(function(require, exports, module) {
       var querystring = require('querystring');

       querystring.stringify(someObject);
       querystring.parse(someString);

     });